 Important: If you are using an iPad for check-in, the program may time out after 20 minutes of inactivity.
 This is an issue with the iPad in particular and not with other brands of tablets.

-Click here to learn more about this check-in tool.
+Click here to learn more about the Agency/Program List tool.

 With the Check-in Kiosk, the agency or program manager opens an application that allows volunteers to check themselves in by entering their name, phone number, or email address.
 Volunteers can both check in and check out using the Kiosk.
 As with the other check-in options, hours are automatically attributed to the volunteer once they have checked in.